lin/lin.github.io/content/notes/info.md

 To change **Reality**, you need to spend energy, change low **Probable** to high **Probable**.
 One action agent provides **Surprise** to the other non-action agent.

+Agent changes the local **Vocabulary** of the reality.

+Energy is the money you pay to change env vocabulary to match your dictionary, shibun vs nyusu.

+A stable state is a high probable situation.

+You want your vocabulary to be more probable to let the env learn a new word with high probable.

 ## Abstration

 if many **states** leads to few **attractors**, make these states form a **class**.